The Latest: Iran's supreme leader rejects call to surrender as Israel strikes Tehran

 Johann Wadephul said Wednesday that “it is never too late to come to the negotiating table, if you come with honest intentions.”

-He spoke a day after he held a call with Iranian Foreign Minister Abbas Araghchi along with his French and British counterparts and the European Union foreign policy chief.
+He spoke two days after he held a call with Iranian Foreign Minister Abbas Araghchi along with his French and British counterparts and the European Union foreign policy chief.

 Wadephul said the European officials made clear that their countries –- which were part of Iran’s 2015 nuclear agreement with world powers –- “still stand ready to negotiate on a solution.”